Sweden's Marcus Ericsson wins 106th Indianapolis 500

 Brazil's Tony Kanaan grabbed third place for Ganassi as teammate Scott Dixon endured another Indy 500 heartbreak after starting from pole.

 "Come on!
 Are you serious?"
-Dixon could be heard yelling into his radio as he was informed of the violation.
+Dixon could be heard yelling into his radio as he was informed of the violation that sent him to the back of the pack.

-It marked the fourth time that Dixon -- a six-time IndyCar series champion, had started from pole in America's famous race and failed to win.
+It marked the fourth time that Dixon -- a six-time IndyCar series champion -- had started from pole and failed to win the fabled race on the 2.5 mile oval at Indianapolis Motor Speedway.

 He has been runner-up three times.